Algeria Travel Health Notices Recommanded by CDC

 Travelers more likely to encounter rabid animals include

-Since children are more likely to be bitten or scratched by a dog or other animals, consider rabies vaccination for children traveling to Egypt.
+- Visitors to rural areas Since children are more likely to be bitten or scratched by a dog or other animals, consider rabies vaccination for children traveling to Algeria.